-2.3.1 Only authorised officers are able to use the National Anti Fraud Network ("NAFN") Single Point of Contact ("SPoC") service to access communications data.
-NAFN provides Maidstone officers with access to a secure online system for processing RIPA telecommunications requests.
-Authorised applicants and Designated Persons ("DP") can submit, approve and track applications through one central secure website.
-NAFN review all applications for legal compliance prior to approval from Maidstones DP.
+2.3.1 Only authorised officers are able to use the NAFN Single Point of Contact service to access communications data.
+NAFN provides Council officers with access to a secure online system for processing RIPA telecommunications requests.
+Authorised applicants and designated persons can submit, approve and track applications through one central secure website.
+NAFN review all applications for legal compliance prior to approval from Maidstone's designated person.
 NAFN is subject to inspection by the officers of the Interception Commission to ensure compliance with RIPA.